Steigner/RM1_ROS/README.md

 user@user-pc:~$ sudo nautilus
 ```

+## Hand-Eye-Calibration
+Hand eye calibration was performed according to the repository procedure: https://github.com/lixiny/Handeye-Calibration-ROS.
+The ArUco board was used as a marker.

 ## ROS
 This application was tested mainly on **ROS Melodic Morenia**, but there is option to use in another distors, but samoe scripts must be changed.
 For run there need to be involved some dependencies to **catkin workspace**, but first install ROS.